IlyaSemenov/node-data-cleaner/README.md

       label: "Zwei",
       clean(value) {
         if (value === "boom") {
-          throw new ValidationError("Boom is a wrong value for two!", { label: null }) }
+          throw new ValidationError("Boom is a wrong value for Zwei!", { label: null }) }
         return value
       }